Handle Third-Party Dependencies

 }

-Dependencies under "dependencies" are generally related to project code and builds, and if these third-party dependencies are declared under "devDependencies", then there will be missing dependencies in production runtime.
+Dependencies under "dependencies" are generally required for the package in runtime, and if these third-party dependencies are declared under "devDependencies", then there will be missing dependencies in production runtime.

 In addition to "dependencies", "peerDependencies"can also declare dependencies that are needed in the production environment, but it puts more emphasis on the existence of these dependencies declared by "peerDependencies" in the project's runtime environment, similar to the plugin mechanism.